 Picture a newly-married couple in Bengaluru dreaming of their honeymoon, a busy mother in Tokyo planning a family vacation, or a young professional in Sydney looking to book a spa trip over the long weekend — they all approach travel differently.
 For instance, while consumers in some countries are increasingly turning to apps to conduct research, others display a preference for mobile web to research the perfect getaway.
-The bottom line is, consumer behavior varies greatly from person to person and country to country.
+The bottom line is, consumer behaviour varies greatly from person to person and country to country.

 To help travel brands improve their campaign strategies across APAC, we partnered with Ipsos to learn more about consumer travel planning journeys in three of the region’s largest travel markets: India, Japan, and Australia.
 Below are three crucial insights we found — and what they mean for marketers: